Finally: Good Coffee in New York City

 RBC’s Cappuccino

 My hunt in years past was essentially a fruitless effort.
-When dining at Mario Batali restaurants like Lupa, I’d ask what kind of coffee they used after being burned so many times, and they actually were offended.
-I’m not quibbling as to why quality coffee is not the general standard here as it is on the West Coast, but more why it’s been nearly non-existent in a city of such size and culinary magnitude, rife with gourmands and Italians?
+When dining at Mario Batali restaurants like Lupa, I’d ask what kind of coffee they used after being burned so many times, and they actually were offended I asked.
+I’m not quibbling as to why quality coffee is not the general standard here as it is across the board on the West Coast, but more why it’s been nearly non-existent in a city of such size and culinary magnitude, rife with gourmands and Italians?
 It shouldn’t be this hard.
-Thankfully, times, they are a changin’… and Brooklyn, no surprise, is at the forefront.
-I’ll have to save Brooklyn coffee favorites for my next visit.

 Soho’s La Colombe, a Philadelphia-based (via Seattle) coffee company, is a clean, high-ceilinged space with grainy, modern wood and coffee served in Old World tea sets.
 The appeal of the shop did not cover up the needlessly snooty staff whose cappuccino not only came in an over-sized cup, but was a LATTE, not a cappuccino: milky as heck.
 Fail.